Citrullin/documentation/general/0.1/how-to-guides/create-a-low-budget-bosch-xdk-clone.md

 # Create a low budget sensor node like the Bosch XDK
-**In thise guide, we are going to create a low budget sensor node which has similar features as the Bosch XDK**
+**In this guide, we are going to create a low budget sensor node which has similar features as the Bosch XDK**

 ## Prerequisites